tm-LBenson/AWS-Slides/_posts/2024-1-5-section-6-db-lesson-16.md

 ### Amazon QLDB Overview

-Amazon Quantum Ledger Database (QLDB) is a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log ‎owned by a central trusted authority.
+Amazon Quantum Ledger Database (QLDB) is a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log owned by a central trusted authority.
 QLDB is designed to provide high performance, ease of use, and a secure way to store and replicate data across multiple Availability Zones.
 Here's an overview of its capabilities and how it differs from other ledger technologies like blockchain.

 <!-- pagebreak -->